Tricare: Medicare-wraparound Coverage

-Tricare for Life (TFL)
+Tricare for Life

-Tricare for Life (styled TRICARE For Life) was first incorporated as part of the then-seven regional Managed Care Support Contracts of Tricare in May 2001.
+Tricare for Life was first incorporated as part of the then-seven regional Managed Care Support Contracts of Tricare in May 2001.
 The benefit was enacted by Congress in response to growing complaints from beneficiaries that as Medicare out of pocket costs increased a benefit was needed to pay these costs in lieu of Tricare retirees being required to purchase Medicare Supplemental Coverage to pay for prescriptions, physician and hospital dispensed drugs, cost shares and deductibles.
 Before Tricare for Life, Tricare beneficiaries immediately lost Tricare coverage upon attaining Medicare eligibility at age 65, placing them at the same level of coverage as U.S. citizens who had never served full 20 to 30-plus year careers in the armed forces.
 This included becoming Medicare eligible due to disability.

 Tricare for Life is designed to pay patient liability after Medicare payments.
-There is no enrollment necessary for Tricare for Life and to be eligible, members must be Tricare and Medicare Eligible and have purchased Medicare Part B coverage.
+There is no enrollment necessary for Tricare for Life but, to be eligible, retired service members and their spouses over age 65 must be Tricare and Medicare eligible and have purchased Medicare Part B coverage.
 An exception to the requirement for Part B coverage exists when the beneficiary that is Medicare eligible is the spouse of an Active Duty Service Member.

-In some instances Tricare for Life is primary payer when the services are normally a Tricare benefit but not covered by Medicare.
+In some instances, Tricare for Life is primary payer when the services are normally a Tricare benefit but not covered by Medicare.
 This includes drug charges, when Medicare benefit limits are attained and services performed outside the United States or in a Veterans Affairs facility where Medicare does not pay.
-TFL does not pay patient liability for services that are not a Tricare benefit even though they may be paid by Medicare, such as chiropractic benefits.
-The policy limitations applying to Tricare also apply to TFL and must therefore be deemed medically necessary and skilled care.
+Tricare for Life does not pay patient liability for services that are not a Tricare benefit even though they may be paid by Medicare, such as chiropractic benefits.
+The policy limitations applying to Tricare also apply to Tricare for Life and must therefore be deemed medically necessary and skilled care.
 Custodial care therefore is not covered.
-In 2004 the Tricare for Life benefit was transferred from the individual regional Tricare contractors.
-Medical claims are processed by the national Tricare Dual Eligible Fiscal Intermediary Contractor (TDEFIC-Wisconsin Physicians Service Insurance Corporation).
-Pharmacy claims are processed by the Tricare Pharmacy Contractor (Express Scripts) and Overseas TFL claims are processed by the Tricare Overseas Program Contractor (as of September 2010 this will be International SOS using Wisconsin Physicians Service as their Fiscal Intermediary partner).
+In 2004, the Tricare for Life benefit was transferred from the individual regional Tricare contractors.
+Medical claims are processed by the national Tricare Dual Eligible Fiscal Intermediary Contractor.
+Pharmacy claims are processed by the Tricare Pharmacy Contractor (Express Scripts) and Overseas Tricare for Life claims are processed by the Tricare Overseas Program Contractor (as of September 2010 this will be International SOS using Wisconsin Physicians Service as their Fiscal Intermediary partner).

-The signing of the National Defense Authorization Act in January 2011 aligned Tricare with the provisions of the 2010 Patient Protection and Affordable Care Act, and led to the creation of TYA.
+The signing of the National Defense Authorization Act in January 2011 aligned Tricare with the provisions of the 2010 Patient Protection and Affordable Care Act and led to the creation of TYA.
 Enrollment began on 1 May 2011.

 Program administration

-The ultimate responsible organization for administration of Tricare is the U.S. Department of Defense Military Health System, which organized the Tricare Management Activity (TMA).
+The ultimate responsible organization for administration of Tricare is the U.S. Department of Defense Military Health System, which organized the Tricare Management Activity.
 The Tricare Management Activity contracts with several large health insurance corporations to provide claims processing, customer service and other administrative functions to the Tricare program.